 Community service activities: Students will be involved in community service activities at least twice each month.
 We have found that having students participate in such activities affords them the opportunity to develop greater empathy and a broader understanding of others, both of which can aid in their own recovery.
 Examples of the community service activities that students may participate in include, but are not limited to, the following:

 - Caring for animals at the Humane Society

 - Visiting the elderly

-Academics: At Youth Care, we believe that every student deserves to achieve success in school and therefore view our academic programming as a therapeutic intervention.
+Academics: At Youth Care, located in Utah, we believe that every student deserves to achieve success in school and therefore view our academic programming as a therapeutic intervention.
 Our academic program is fully accredited, which allows students to earn school credits, increase their knowledge, and work towards achieving academic goals during their time at Youth Care.
 Students are enrolled in a full day’s curriculum, which takes place in a traditional academic setting and is led by a team of certified secondary education teachers and special education teachers who have been trained to work with students possessing a range of learning abilities.
 All students have academic goals and objectives included in their individualized treatment plans, and they will attend school from 9:00am to 5:00pm every weekday, with therapeutic interventions being interwoven throughout their daily schedules.